cricex/patient-outreach-live-agent/README.md

 * Python 3.10 or higher
 * Azure subscription
 * Azure Communication Services resource with an outbound phone number
-* Azure OpenAI resource with a Voice Live deployment and API key
+* Azure AI Foundry resource with an Azure OpenAI real time speech to speech deployment and API key
 * `ngrok` for a public HTTPS tunnel during local development

 ---